noaa-ocs-modeling/CoastalApp-testsuite/README.md

 ## Downloading Required Data (Optional)

-To run the large scale tests ("hsofs" cases) download the required data to run the tests (all shinnecock test cases are self contained) using the commands:
+To run the large scale tests (e.g., "hsofs" cases) download the required data to run the tests (all shinnecock test cases are self contained) using the commands:

         cd CoastalApp-testsuite
         wget https://tacc-nos-coastalapp-testsuit.s3.amazonaws.com/hsofs-data-v2.tgz